a-water/CleanSlate/README.md

 Right click the menu bar icon to access the menu.

 # Can I contribute?
 Absolutely!
-My inital version is very basic, meaning there is plenty of room for improvements.
+My initial version is very basic, meaning there is plenty of room for improvements.
 Feel free to submit a pull request!

 # Special Thanks